-It’s difficult to figure out who won or lost in boxing because of the rules: Coach Jagdish Singh
+Boxing’s complex scoring rules do not help sport’s popularity: Interview with coach Jagdish Singh

 The rules of the game are still confusing to the layman.
 Your thoughts on changes that have come into scoring in recent times?

 The international federation tinker with the system far too much.
 One can’t figure out what’s going on (rules).
 You can’t protest.
 Why do you think sports like football and cricket are popular?
 It’s because fans understand the sport.
 In boxing’s case, it’s difficult to figure out who won or lost.
 I have been coaching for 34 years.
 If someone asks me who won or lost after a bout, I won’t be able to answer.
-There’s so confusing.
+It’s so confusing.

 Every sport evolves to have more clarity with the way they function.
 The same doesn’t happen in boxing and AIBA is answerable for this.